mjnguyen/Community-Asset-Bundle/CommunityAssets/CommunityAssetsReadme.txt

 5.0

-Now includes a Autopatcher
+Now works through a patcher
--Allows to easily download and patch the CAB to the latest version
+-Allows to easily download and patch the CAB to the latest version -downloads and install automatically to the modloader folder

-CAB Setup contains the entire CAB as a starting package
+Added the Valkyrie II

 4.9.1